Data-Mechanics/course-2019-spr-proj/misn15/README.md

 ## Project #2

-#### Optimization

-For the optimization portion of the project, I first had to collect additional data sets.
+For project 2, I first had to collect additional data sets in order to conduct a optimization and statistical analysis.

    1) _getWasteAll_: I found several data sets on oil/hazardous waste sites within Massachusetts from the Massachusetts government and I     decided to merge them all into one complete data set.
 This data set ultimately adds to the oil and waste data sets that I retrieved in project one.
 The three data sets used are: [Oil/Hazardous Waste](https://docs.digital.mass.gov/dataset/massgis-data-massdep-tier-classified-oil-andor-hazardous-material-sites-mgl-c-21e), [Hazardous Waste Generators](https://docs.digital.mass.gov/dataset/list-massachusetts-hazardous-waste-generators-january-23-2018), and [Oil/Waste with Activity and Use Limitations](https://docs.digital.mass.gov/dataset/massgis-data-massdep-oil-andor-hazardous-material-sites-activity-and-use-limitations-aul).